 As you can see from the above we can change the height of the logo, the vertical margins of the header and of course lastly change the space between the menu items.
-So you can tinker to your hearts content.
+So you can tinker to your heart’s content.

 Changing the content layout in Rosa

 Here we can change a number of different things to suit our tastes.
-We can change the border width, container width and the section vertical margins.
-All done using the WordPress customizer which is great as this gives us a real time view of how it will look.
+We can change the border width, container width, and the section vertical margins.
+All done using the WordPress customizer which is great as this gives us a real-time view of how it will look.

 We can also change the sidebar width, choose whether we want to show the scroll down arrow in a bubble or make it transparent.
-Lastly we have the option to always show the arrows within the slide show or show on hover.
+Lastly, we have the option to always show the arrows within the slideshow or show on hover.

 Here we can choose whether we want the footer area dark, light or the accent color (more on that in a bit).
-Lastly the footer bottom bar style has the same options available as well.
+Lastly, the footer bottom bar style has the same options available as well.

 Color options with the Rosa theme

 Those of you who were paying attention to the previous section will have noted the accent color.
-Well the color options in the Rosa theme let us change the accent color (think boxes and such throughout the site) whatever you choose here will be reflected on site.
+Well, the color options in the Rosa theme let us change the accent color (think boxes and such throughout the site) whatever you choose here will be reflected on site.

 We can change the color of the text the heading text, nav links, cover color and header color.

 You will note two more boxes underneath with an upload button.
-Well the first one allows you to set an image background in the menu section.
+Well, the first one allows you to set an image background in the menu section.
 Once you do this you will be greeted with four new selections to do with the placement of the image.

 The first box will deal with how you wish to display the image.
 Options here are: no-repeat, repeat all, repeat horizontally, vertically and inherit.
-The next box gives options for inherit, contain or cover.
+The next box gives options for inheriting, contain or cover.

 The next deals with whether or not you want the image background fixed, scroll and lastly inherit.
-The last deals with actual placement choose from center, left center and more.
+The last deals with actual placement choose from the center, left center and more.

 The next upload button deals with content color.
-Here you can upload an image and it will be show in the page content itself.
+Here you can upload an image and it will be shown in the page content itself.
 With all the same choices above again.
 This gives you an edge when creating your very own restaurant or eatery website.

 Typography settings for the Rosa WordPress theme

 Well if you like options for your typography you’re in luck, Rosa has plenty of them.
-You can change the headings font choose from Google fonts adjust the sub headings and font for sub headings as well as adding in spacing and offsets.
+You can change the headings font choose from Google fonts adjust the subheadings and font for subheadings as well as adding in spacing and offsets.